Malcolm Douglas (documentary maker): Biography

 In 1964, 23-year-old Malcolm Douglas and his friend David Oldmeadow ditched their jobs as stock and station agents in the Riverina region of New South Wales and set off on a six-month trip around Australia.
 Six months turned into four years.
 It was a journey that shaped Douglas' future.
 As the pair travelled and explored, they filmed their adventures.
 The film later turned into the documentary Across the Top, which still holds the rating record for a documentary on Australian television.
 He went on to produce more than 50 documentaries and films for Channel Seven and Channel Nine.
 Filmed in 2008, his last documentary series, the six-part In The Bush With Malcolm Douglas aired in 2009 on Seven to high ratings on Saturday nights, winning its timeslot in four out of the six weeks.

 On 23 September 2010, Douglas was killed in a car accident at his Wilderness Park, 16 km north of Broome, Western Australia.
-Douglas was found crushed between his vehicle and a tree; in reports police emphasised that his death was not suspicious but are unsure of the cause of the accident.
+Douglas was found crushed between his vehicle and a tree; in reports, police emphasised that his death was not suspicious but are unsure of the cause of the accident.

 Previously Douglas had battled prostate cancer.
-Douglas was survived by wife, Valerie, and their two adult children.
+Douglas was survived by his wife, Valerie, and their two adult children.

 Crocodile Park

 Established in 1983 in Broome, Western Australia, the Malcolm Douglas Crocodile Park holds 30 adult crocodiles that have been captured in the wild after threatening humans.

 The park is home to Fatso, a saltwater crocodile who on 12 July 2010 bit a Melbourne man, Michael Newman, who climbed into his enclosure.
 Newman, who was ejected from a nearby pub called Divers Tavern earlier that night for being overly drunk, scaled the barbed wire fence surrounding Fatso's enclosure and attempted to sit on the crocodile's back.
 Fatso bit Newman on his right leg, and Newman subsequently escaped the enclosure and returned to Divers Tavern.
 Mark Phillips, the manager of the pub, noted that Newman had pieces of tree bark hanging off him and chunks of flesh missing from his leg.
 Newman was given a beer and ordered an ambulance, and was taken to Broome Hospital, where he received dozens of stitches to his leg.
-Douglas called Newman "fortunate", stating that "Fatso was a bit more sluggish than normal, due to the cooler nights we have been experiencing in Broome.
+Douglas called Newman "fortunate", stating that "Fatso was a bit more sluggish than normal due to the cooler nights we have been experiencing in Broome.
 If it had been warmer and Fatso was more alert, we would have been dealing with a fatality."
 Fatso had arrived at the park in the 1990s after having been removed from the Victoria River near Timber Creek, Northern Territory.